Effects of Lorentz violation in superconductivity: Introduction

 \section{Introduction}

-In the last years possible extensions of the Standard Model (SM) have been studied and, in this context, Lorentz and CPT symmetries breaking are now considered as an important topic of discussion \cite{Kos1, Kos2, Kos3, Kos4, Colladay:1996iz, Colladay:1998fq}.
+In the last years, possible extensions of the Standard Model (SM) have been studied and, in this context, Lorentz and CPT symmetries breaking are now considered as an important topic of discussion \cite{Kos1, Kos2, Kos3, Kos4, Colladay:1996iz, Colladay:1998fq}.
 Usually, the Lorentz symmetry is broken by introducing privileged directions in space-time, expressed through some additive terms which are proportional to small constant vectors or tensors.
-The most well established model that consider the effects of Lorentz and CPT symmetry violation is the Standard Model Extension (SME) \cite{Colladay:1996iz, Colladay:1998fq}, an effective field theory which include in its lagrangian all possible terms that violate Lorentz and CPT symmetries.
+The most well-established model that considers the effects of Lorentz and CPT symmetry violation is the Standard Model Extension (SME) \cite{Colladay:1996iz, Colladay:1998fq}, an effective field theory that includes in its lagrangian all possible terms that violate Lorentz and CPT symmetries.

 An extension of the scalar sector considering Lorentz-Violating effects was proposed by Kostelecky \cite{Edwards:2018lsn}.
-Such model present a general effective scalar field theory in any spacetime dimension containing explicit perturbative spin-independent Lorentz violating operators of arbitrary mass dimension.
+Such a model present a general effective scalar field theory in any spacetime dimension containing explicit perturbative spin-independent Lorentz violating operators of arbitrary mass dimension.
 The importance of this construction relies on the fact that the great majority of the fundamental particles of the SM have spin, being the Higgs boson the only example of a fundamental spinless particle in the SM.
-In spite of the minor role played by the scalar sector of QED (sQED), in comparison to strong interaction, in describing coupling between mesons, it was argued \cite{Edwards:2019lfb} that a Lorentz-violating extension of sQED could be an effective way of treating small CPT deviations in neutral-mesons oscillations.
+In spite of the minor role played by the scalar sector of QED (sQED), in comparison to the strong interaction, in describing the coupling between mesons, it was argued \cite{Edwards:2019lfb} that a Lorentz-violating extension of sQED could be an effective way of treating small CPT deviations in neutral-mesons oscillations.

 Potential applications of Lorentz and CPT violating models range from quantum field theory to condensed matter physics.
 Such interface between Lorentz-violating models and condensed matter physics have received great attention specially in the context of Weyl semimetals \cite{Assuncao:2015lfa, Gos1, Gos2, Gos3}, superconductivity \cite{Bazeia:2016pra}, graphene with anisotropic scaling \cite{Katsnelson:2012cz}, dark matter and black holes analog models \cite{Baym:2020uos, Pereira:2009vb}, among others.